nickjfrench/nickjfrench/README.md

 An Aussie living in Canada. 🏖️ == ☃️

-I'm working as a Software Engineer at [Valencia Risk](https://valenciarisk.com).
+I'm working as a Software Engineer at [Valencia Risk](https://valenciarisk.com), combining my passion for programming with cybersecurity.

 💬 Feel free to reach out on [Linkedin](https://www.linkedin.com/in/nicholas-j-french/).